radiomicsgroup/dMRIMC/README.md

 To assist in the use of our tool, we have prepared a **rich dictionary of synthetic signals that you can download and deploy immediately to fit Histo-μSim on your diffusion MRI scans**.

 This signal dictionary correspond to a very rich protocol with multiple bvalues and even more diffusion times (δ, Δ), where you will be able to find your own measurements.
 The dictionary comes with a set of scripts that allow you to extract the subset of the synthetic signals that most closely matches the protocol that you have acquired.
 This will give access to the potential of Histo-μSim without the need for any new simulations or signal synthesis.
-Note that as this large protocol is based on pulsed-gradient spin echo (`PGSE`) imaging, only such protocols are supported.

 ## Rich protocol information
 We have generated synthetic signals for a very rich protocol where you will be able to find your own diffusion measurements with a precision of as few as 50 s/mm<sup>2</sup> for $b$, and just 2.5 ms for δ and Δ. The synthetic signals were obtained for all possible combinations of